 If you want to camp, there are at least five spots in the area.
 I would say anything close to South Lake would be my recommendation for either fishing or hiking.

 Best Season to Visit

-For me, I would say it is the spring and the fall as the spring there are fewer people then the busy summer months and the fall gives you all of the fantastic colors you can see in the above photos.
+For me, I would say it is the spring and the fall as the spring there are fewer people than the busy summer months and the fall gives you all of the fantastic colors you can see in the above photos.